-Policy # Project Category Evaluation Process 22 On-Road Truck Replacements Applications will be reviewed on a first-come, first-served 23 Light-Duty Zero- and Partial-Zero- basis, and funding amounts for eligible projects will be Emissions Vehicles for Fleets determined based on a project's cost-effectiveness and 24 Heavy-Duty Zero- and Partial- responsiveness to their respective project specific Policy Zero- Emissions Vehicles requirements.
-25 Reserved Reserved 26 Reserved Reserved 27 Reserved Reserved 28 Shuttle/Feeder Bus Services Applications will be reviewed after the submittal deadline and eligible projects will be ranked based on their cost- 29 Pilot Trip Reduction effectiveness score and responsiveness to their respective 30 Regional Ridesharing Services project specific Policy requirements.
+Policy # Project Category Evaluation Process 22 On-Road Truck Replacements Applications will be reviewed on a first-come, first-served 23 Light- and Medium-Duty Zero- and Partial-Zero- Emissions Vehicles for Fleets basis, and funding amounts for eligible projects will be determined based on a project's cost-effectiveness and conformity to their respective project specific Policy requirements.
+24 Heavy-Duty Zero- and Partial- Zero- Emissions Vehicles 25 Hydrogen Stations Applications will be reviewed after the submittal deadline and eligible projects will be ranked based on their cost-effectiveness score and conformity to Policy #25.
+26 Vehicle Scrapping Applications will be reviewed on a first-come, first-served basis, and eligible projects will be recommended for funding until funding has been depleted.
+27 Reserved Reserved 28 Existing Shuttle/Feeder Bus Services Applications will be reviewed after the submittal deadline 29 Pilot Trip Reduction and eligible projects will be ranked based on their cost- 30 Existing Regional Ridesharing Services effectiveness score and conformity to their respective project specific Policy requirements.
 31 Electronic Bicycle Lockers Applications will be reviewed on a first-come, first-served basis, and eligible projects will be recommended for funding until funding has been depleted.
-32 Bikeways Applications will be reviewed after the submittal deadline and eligible projects will be ranked based on their cost-effectiveness score and responsiveness to Policy #32.
-Projects that serve regional or county-wide transit stops/stations/terminals (e.g., BART, Caltrain, Capitol Corridor, ferry terminals) or Bay Area Bike Share stations will receive a higher priority.
+32 Bikeways Applications will be reviewed after the submittal deadline and eligible projects will be ranked based on their cost-effectiveness score and conformity to Policy #32.
+Projects that serve regional or county-wide transit stops/stations/terminals (e.g., BART, Caltrain, Capitol Corridor, ferry terminals) or bike share stations will receive a higher priority.

-- 3. Up to sixty percent (60%) of TFCA Regional Funds will receive a higher priority for projects that meet one or more of the following criteria: - a.
+- 3. Up to sixty percent (60%) of TFCA Regional Funds will be prioritized for projects that meet one or more of the following criteria: - a.
 Projects in Highly Impacted Communities or Episodic Areas as defined in the Air District Community Air Risk Evaluation (CARE) Program; - b.
 Projects in Priority Development Areas (PDAs).